Anisotropic finite-time singularity in the three-dimensional axisymmetric Euler equation with a swirl: Introduction

 Despite more than 250 years of history, a general understanding properties of solutions of Euler equations remains as an open problem.
 In particular the so-called regularity problem or the possible existence of finite-time singularity solutions~: Does a smooth initial condition for the velocity field remains regular for all times as the velocity flow evolves accordingly with Euler equations for an inviscid and incompressible fluid~?
 By smooth we mean that the initial condition is differentiable everywhere and of finite energy (see the definition equation (\ref{eq:Energy}) below) which is one of the invariants of the dynamics.
 Although Euler's (and Navier-Stokes') equations look simple, these are hard to solve partial differential equations because they are of nonlinear and non-local character, therefore the raised question remains elusive, as well as, for instance the turbulent motion in Navier-Stokes does.

 The search of singularities of solutions of Euler equation for fluids in three space dimensions is not new, early attempts go back to the early 20th century \cite{Lichtenstein,Gunther}.
 In the '30s, Leray \cite{leray1934} suggested the possibility of a self-similar solution of Navier-Stokes equations in which the velocity field scales as a power law in time.
-Following Leray's endeavor, Pomeau has revisited the possible existence of point-like spatio-temporal singularities \cite{yves1995,yves2018,yves2019}.
+Following Leray's endeavor, Pomeau \cite{yves1995,yves2018,yves2019,martine19}, Chae \cite{Chae2007a,Chae2007b,Chae2010}, and others have revisited a possible existence of point-like spatio-temporal singularities.
 Nevertheless, Leray's explicit self-similar equations for singularities lead to a very challenging problem that is far from being fully understood.
 Unfortunately, this approach has not been successful in providing an explicit example of such type of singularity.

 Theoretical physics offers normally the possibility of existence of singular behaviors which may be regarded as internal paradoxes.
 Some examples of singular solutions in partial differential equations are: the electric field created by a point-like charge, the magnetic field induced by a current in a wire, a vortex ring in an incompressible fluid \cite{lamb1895hydrodynamics,Saffman1995vortex}, the space-time singularities in general relativity \cite{Penrose1965}, to name a few examples.